-Each dish has individual allergy information on their website which is easily accessed by clicking the “i”.
+Each dish has individual allergy information on their website which is easily accessed by clicking on the dish and then clicking on "allergens".
 They also have a big detailed allergy folder available in every restaurant.

-The “Nandino’s” chicken breast fillet and chips is free from all of the top 14 allergens (as of Nov 19 – although watch out for may contains ) and who can go wrong with chicken and chips!
-Their chilly billy lolly’s always go down well with our little girl too.
+The “Nandino’s” chicken breast fillet and chips are free from all of the top 14 allergens (as of Jan 2024 - although there is a risk of cross-contamination) and who can go wrong with chicken and chips?
+The mango gelado is dairy free too.

 3. Pizza Express